Thebinarymonster/thebinarymonster.github.io/index.md

 What that means is that every Monday there will be at least one new poem on this blog, so check back weekly.
 All the poems are/will be written by me.

+## 9-23-19
+## This is a haiku:

+I love languages
+I speak english and others
+French and Spanish too

 ## 9-16-2019
 ## Practically Triangular